denzildoyle/dwaynecrooks.com/content/blog/posts/2016/07/06/installing-python-from-source-on-ubuntu.md

 ## Python 3.5.x Quick Start

-In this case, `pip` is already installed and a built-in alternative to `virtualenv`, called `pyvenv`, is already installed.
+In this case, `pip` is already installed and a built-in alternative to `virtualenv`, called `pyvenv`, is also already installed.
 The most we may have to do is to upgrade `pip` when we first activate a new virtual environment.

 So, let's start a [Django](https://www.djangoproject.com/) project to check that everything works correctly.